Toronto Housing Prices from 1967 to 2020

 • Toronto’s residential vacancy rate is about 1%, much lower than other major cities like Manhattan and Chicago.

 • From my experience working with condo developers, the increasing costs of materials and regulatory hurdles significantly impact the pace and feasibility of new projects.
-This can delay supply and exacerbate housing shortages.

 8 Factors Driving Up The Toronto Housing Price